YorkEarwaker/Coding-Practice/ubuntu/README.md

 Setting up some basic vanilla code tool chains in Ubuntu.
 Testing out of the box Ubuntu code capability.

 Attempting here to do so without recourse.
-For IDE's build cice or other development environment setup see the automation repo.
+For IDE's build cicd or other development environment setup see the automation repo.

 ## Notes